gesiscss/ChatDashboard/README.md

 `www.example-website.com/ChatDashboard/`, you can now enter the website by putting `www.example-website.com/ChatDashboard/?id=TestParticipant` into your address bar, and `TestParticipant` will be a valid user name to log in, in combination with the password set in `app.R`.
 This way, you can automatically generate personalized links for participants in surveys and link anonymous survey responses to anonymous data donations.
 Donated datasets will contain the anonymous ID in the file name.

 ### 6) Testing ChatDashboard (online)
 If everything is set up, you can now test the web app in online mode using different chat logs created by `WhatsR::create_chatlog()` and chats that you exported yourself with the consent of your chat partners.
-For automated testing with a wide range o different chat logs and participant behaviors, you can use the [DashboardTester](https://anonymous.4open.science/r/DashboardTester-Anonimized/README.md) script, which essentially simulates participants on your web app with a predefined set of artificial or testing chat logs.
+For automated testing with a wide range o different chat logs and participant behaviors, you can use the [DashboardTester](https://github.com/gesiscss/DashboardTester/) script, which essentially simulates participants on your web app with a predefined set of artificial or testing chat logs.

-**IMPORTANT:** Please test the webapp thoroughly with different types of chat logs, exporting phone settings and user behaviors before distributing links to participants.
+**IMPORTANT:** Please test the webapp thoroughly with different types of chat logs, exporting phone settings and user behaviors before distributing links to participants and collecting data.
+You should not only rely on chats created with `WhatsR::create_chatlog()` but also with chats that you recently exported yourself from your phone.
+This is because the chat log structure can change over time and the simulated chat logs might not reflect recent, unannounced changes that WhatsApp could implement.
+If you encounter any issues, please open an issue [here](https://github.com/gesiscss/WhatsR/issues).